• News

 Anders Vistisen launched an unconventional attack on Donald Trump at the European Parliament (APT/Youtube)

 "I am sorry, this is against our rules," the speaker told the lawmaker.
-"As much as you might feel, or the room might feel in this, we have clear rules about cuss words and language that is inappropriate in this room”
+"As much as you might feel, or the room might feel in this, we have clear rules about cuss words and language that is inappropriate in this room.

 "I am sorry to interrupt you, but it is unacceptable, even if you might have strong political feelings about this."

-The matter is also complicated further by the fact both Greenland and Denmark are members of NATO, and should Trump choose to attempt to seize Greenland by military force, it would compel other NATO nations (such as France, Germany and the United Kingdom) to intervene.
+Both Greenland and Denmark are members of NATO, and should Trump choose to attempt to seize Greenland by military force, it would compel other NATO nations (such as France, Germany and the United Kingdom) to intervene.

 Not only could this mean the collapse of NATO as we know it, but it could also risk alienating the US from some of its closest allies.